Fran PiercePresident, CEO and

 She advanced to Vice President and Technical Director, then appointed Executive Vice President and General Manager of the New Jersey Operation.
 She was Executive Vice President and General Manager of the Washington, D.C.
 Operation, and became President and Chief Executive Officer in 1991.
 Fran began serving on the DSA Board of Directors in 1980 and elected Chairman of the Board in 1991.

-Fran is serving her second term as a member of the Board of Directors of Chestnut Hill College.
+Fran is serving her fourth term as a member of the Board of Directors of Chestnut Hill College.
 She was a 2016, 2013, 2006, and 1998 finalist for the Ernst & Young Greater Philadelphia Entrepreneur of the Year Award for Technology Services, and a recipient of the Women's Fund of New Jersey Award for Outstanding Achievement in the Field of Technology.

 SmartCEO Magazine honored Fran with a Brava!
 Women in Business Achievement Award, recognizing her as one of Greater Philadelphia’s most influential female leaders in 2010.
 Philadelphia SmartCEO100 selected Fran as a leader in the 2012 Best-Run Companies program.
 She was a winner in the Philadelphia SmartCEO 2013 Circle of Excellence in the category of Minority-Run Companies.
+DSA was a SmartCEO GovStar finalist in 2017, and a GovStar Star Performer - Large Category in 2018.
+The company is five time winner of SmartCEO's Future 50 Award, which recognizes companies for their fast growth.

 Fran was selected as a 2006 Pennsylvania Best 50 Women in Business award winner based on her dedication to business growth, professional and personal accomplishments, community involvement, and advocacy for women in business.